 Abstract: Data collected during the year 2006 by the first 9 strings of IceCube can be used to measure the energy spectrum of the atmospheric muon neutrino flux.
-Atmospheric neutrinos, an important scientific output by itself (for instance, to understand the high-energy hadronic interaction models), are also fundamental in order to check the performance of the detector and to estimate the background for the extraterrestrial high-energy neutrinos searches.
+Atmospheric neutrinos are the irreducible background in the search for high energy cosmic neutrinos and a useful calibration source of events.
+They can be used to probe the high energy hadronic interaction models in regions where accelerators could not provide direct measurements.
 A full reconstruction of the neutrino-induced muon tracks provides both directional and energy information.
-The reconstructed energy-correlated parameter, the photon density emitted by the muon along its track, can be used to calculate the energy spectrum, which is reconstructed by using unfolding techniques.
-We will discuss the unfolding procedure to be applied to data from the 9-string configuration of IceCube.
+The decoupling of calculating the photon density along the muon track from the energy calibration with the simulated data leads to an improved stability of the result.
+This quantity can be used to calculate the energy spectrum, which is reconstructed by using unfolding techniques, since the event-by-event reconstruction is very inefficient due to bin-to-bin migrations.
+We will show the atmospheric neutrino spectrum measured in 2006 by the 9-string configuration of IceCube.